Cambridge Family Microsoccer: REGISTRATION & NEWS

 LOCATION OF MICROSOCCER

-Microsoccer takes place at RAYMOND PARK (sometimes referred to as Corcoran Park).
+Microsoccer takes place at RAYMOND PARK (sometimes referred to as Corcoran Playground).

-Raymond Park is bounded by Walden St. on the north, Raymond St., on the west, and Upland Road, on the South, in an area that straddles the Avon Hill area and North Cambridge.
+Raymond Park is bounded by Walden St. on the north, Raymond St., on the east, and Upland Road, on the South, in an area that straddles the Avon Hill area and North Cambridge.

 How to get to Raymond Park by Subway